 But how does it reduces the file size without affecting the quality?
 Well, the answer is — better encoding.
 Imagine how we are able to get a two-hour long HD movie under 700 MB.
 Handbrake does the same.

 The working is very simple.
 Download handbrake (11mb) from here and install in on your computer (available for Mac.
 Linux, Windows).
 Then select a source video and choose a destination for new compressed video and click on start,

 Handbrake will start doing its magic.
 You do not even need to change any option.
 The default settings are best.
 However, if you would like to learn more (like changing resolution, bit rate etc) then watch this video.

 I often use handbrake for many of my YouTube videos.
 I always compare the quality on different resolution including the television set and found no difference.

-Here are some results of compresses I get from handbrake both on windows and mac computer.
+Here are some results of compresses I get from handbrake both on Windows and Mac.

 #2 Another video (mostly recorded from camcorder) was originally 720 MB and handbrake compress it to 120 MB, only.

 #3 I also compressed a standard tv show and an animated movie, using the same default settings.
 And the results were unexpected.
-The file size it increased.
+The file size after compression was bigger.